 Roswell's history dates back to the early days of Georgia's statehood.
 In the 1830s, a man named Roswell King visited the area and built a cotton mill on Vickery Creek.
-He was joined by other settlers, who set up their own plantations.
-Cotton became the main industry, even after damage during the Civil War.
+He was joined by other settlers, and cotton became the main industry, even after damage during the Civil War.
 Today, many of these buildings make up a 640-acre historic district.
 The city's location along the Chattahoochee River makes it popular for outdoor recreation, and the downtown has no shortage of shops and restaurants.

 Things to Do